INeedNZT/rpicam-apps/README.md

 sudo meson install -C build
 ```

-Update the ldconfig cache if is first time to build:
+Update the ldconfig cache if this is the first time to build:

 ```bash
 sudo ldconfig